 Nonetheless, taxpayers need to become familiar with the provision and process of rectifying errors in the tax report.
 It will help make the process less cumbersome and produce an accurate tax report as and when required.

 Section 154 allows you to request rectification.
 The request will be for the errors that are evident from the records in the income tax return.
 The following are some examples of inaccuracies that can be corrected by submitting a rectification request:

 In case an order emerges as the subject matter of an appeal, then the concerned assessing officer can rectify those matters that have not been decided in such a request.

-Generally, the income tax authority can rectify tax record related mistakes through their course of actions.
+Generally, the income tax authority can rectify tax record-related mistakes through their course of action.
 It can be initiated when the concerned taxpayer intimates that income tax authority about a specific error through an application.

 When the Appeals or Commissioner passes the order, the discrepancy brought into notice by the taxpayer or the assessing officer can be rectified accordingly.